Robpol86/robpol86.com/docs/posts/2025/2025-07-14-truenas-scale-beelink-slots-tool.md

 ## Explanation

 The script reads the PCIe Root Port number for each NVMe drive.
-It compares them to a known mapping between these port numbers and the corresponding slot number on the Beelink Me Mini motherboard.
+It compares them to a known mapping between these port numbers and the corresponding slot number on the Beelink ME Mini motherboard.

 ```{imgur-figure} khZAZAw
 Chipset > PCH-IO Configuration > PCI Express Configuration